 02 of 07

 A visit to Mount St. Helens is a great way to experience history.
 By visiting the four different visitor centers and taking interpretive hikes, you'll learn about the 1981 eruption.
-Foresty, plants, animals, and geology are all covered in visitor center exhibits and films.
+Forestry, plants, animals, and geology are all covered in visitor center exhibits and films.
 You can just spend a day visiting the attractions along State 504, or you can stay a few days experiencing sites such as Windy Ridge overlooking Spirit Lake or the Ape Caves.
 Mount St. Helens National Monument is located inside of Gifford Pinchot National Forest, where you can enjoy such year-round recreation as hiking, berry picking, scenic backroad drives, fishing, waterfalls, and camping.

 03 of 07